zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

 So far so good.
-The responsibility of generating the list of primes (`js•PrimeGenerator`) has been clearly separated from that of displaying them on the screen (`js•RowColumnPagePrinter`.)
+The responsibility of generating the list of primes (`PrimeGenerator`) has been clearly separated from that of displaying them on the screen (`RowColumnPagePrinter`.)

-Let's have a look at the `js•RowColumnPagePrinter` class:
+Let's have a look at the `RowColumnPagePrinter` class:

 ```java
 public class RowColumnPagePrinter {